biometrixtech/plans/documentation/api_demo.md

 In addition to the AWS API Gateway responses and the specific responses for each endpoint, the server __may__ respond with one of the following HTTP responses:

-TODO - dg: needs to review and update
 * `400 Bad Request` with `Status` header equal to `InvalidSchema`, if the JSON body of the request does not match the requirements of the endpoint.
 * `403 Forbidden` with `Status` header equal to `Forbidden`, if the user is not allowed to perform the requested action.
 * `404 Unknown` with `Status` header equal to `UnknownEndpoint`, if an invalid endpoint was requested.